ABDERRAZZAK-IMILY/Projet-Syst-me-de-Gestion-de-Comptes-Bancaires-/Readme.md

 Open the project in Eclipse.
-Compile and run the Menu class in the com.bank.ui package.
+Compile and run the Main class in the bank.app package.

 Generating and Running JAR

-Compile the source files:javac com/bank/**/*.java
+Compile the source files:  `javac bank/**/*.java`

-Create the JAR file:jar cfe bank.jar com.bank.ui.Menu com/bank/**/*.class
+Create the JAR file: `jar cfe BankApp.jar bank.app.Main bank/**/*.class`

-Run the JAR:java -jar bank.jar
+Run the JAR: `java -jar BankApp.jar`